-As this was a sardine can I thought it would be appropriate to pick a red Portugese door for this ornament.
-I downloaded the door (available in the materials list above) and printed it on to matte photo paper.
+As this was a sardine can, I thought it would be appropriate to pick a red Portuguese door for this ornament.
+I downloaded the door (available in the materials list above) and printed it onto matte photo paper.

 I thought a mini Christmas tree would look good with this tin can ornament, you will be able to see it when the door is opened.
 Photos of loved ones would be a fun thing to place behind the door.